martinpihrt/OSPy-plugins/plugins/voice_notification/README.md

 * Status:
   Status window from the plugin.

-I working on this plugin...
+* Upload mp3 file:
-10.7.2018 function plugin - without uploading mp3 file
+  MP3 file must have a name "voice.mp3"!

 Visit [Martin Pihrt's blog](https://pihrt.com). for more information.